Lightweight Distributed Gaussian Process Regression for Online Machine Learning: Lightweight distributed GPR

 \subsection{Performance guarantee}

-In this section, we present the performance of predictive mean and variance returned by RaDGPR.
+In this section, we present the performance of predictive mean and variance returned by LiDGPR.
 The main results are summarized in Theorem \ref{thm: variance convergence} and Theorem \ref{thm: mean convergence}, and their proofs are presented in Section \ref{sec:analysis} and Section \ref{sec:analysis mean}.

-Part of the performance is quantified in terms of the dispersion of local data defined as $ d^{[i]}(t)\triangleq \underset{\mathbf{z}\in\boldsymbol{\mathcal{Z}}}{\sup}\rho(\mathbf{z},\mathcal{Z}^{[i]}(t)). $ We can interpret dispersion as a measurement of how dense the sampled data is distributed within a compact space.
-For notational simplicity, we introduce shorthand $\rho^{\mathcal{Z}}_{\mathbf{z}}\triangleq\rho(\mathbf{z},\mathcal{Z})$.
+Part of the performance is quantified in terms of the dispersion of local data defined as $ d^{[i]}(t)\triangleq \underset{\bm{z}\in\bm{\mathcal{Z}}}{\sup}\rho(\bm{z},\mathcal{Z}^{[i]}(t)). $ We can interpret dispersion as a measurement of how dense the sampled data is distributed within a compact space.
+For notational simplicity, we introduce shorthand $\rho^{\mathcal{Z}}_{\bm{z}}\triangleq\rho(\bm{z},\mathcal{Z})$.